It’s Silicon Valley Beer Week and we kicked it off on Saturday by heading to Original Gravity Public House for their sixth anniversary.

 OG is hands down my favorite bar in Downtown San Jose.
 Their tap list is constantly rotating and finding me new favorites, their sausages and fries (mmmm, duck fat) are excellent, and it’s where Jimmy and I had our first date three years ago.

-This post wasn’t planned for this week — I’m going on a beauty binge for my next three scheduled posts — so these are more my hot takes than anything super in-depth.
+This post wasn’t planned for this week — I’m going on a beauty binge for my next few scheduled posts — so these are more my hot takes than anything super in-depth.
 Cheers!

 The Bruery — Black Tuesday with Vanilla Beans